Logan van Beek

 Logan Verjus van Beek (born 7 September 1990) is a New Zealand-Dutch cricketer.
 He has played for the Netherlands national cricket team since 2012 and represents Wellington in New Zealand domestic cricket.
 He is an all-rounder who bats right-handed and bowls right-arm fast-medium.

+In June 2023, he became an overnight sensation for his blitz in the super over against the West Indies at the 2023 Cricket World Cup Qualifier where he scored 30 runs with the bat and also cleaned up the West Indies side with his bowling, claiming both the wickets.

 Early life

 Van Beek was born in Christchurch, New Zealand.
 He holds a Dutch passport through his paternal grandparents, who immigrated to New Zealand in the 1950s.
 On his mother's side he is the grandson of former Test cricketer Sammy Guillen, a dual international for the West Indies and New Zealand who was born in Trinidad.

 Van Beek was in the New Zealand squad for Under-19 World Cup in 2010.
 He also played high-level youth basketball as a point guard, representing New Zealand at the 2009 FIBA Under-19 World Championship.